-The policy for transfer credit is found under Degree Requirements in the XX section of this catalog.
+The policy for transfer credit is found under Transfer of Credits in the Degree Requirements section of this catalog.

 Official college transcripts are required for all college-level work attempted, regardless of transferability.
-Military transcripts are also required for students receiving VA benefits; more information is available at www.smu.edu/registrar("Veterans Affairs" link).
+Military transcripts are also required for students receiving VA benefits; more information is available at www.smu.edu/registrar ("Veterans Affairs" link).
 Students are responsible for making sure a transcript of all transfer work attempted is sent to the University Registrar's Office immediately following completion of the work.